akshaysrinivasan/Credit-Default-Predition-Using-Machine-Learning/README.md

-# Responsible Data Science Nutrional Label Project
+# Nutritional Label for Give Me Some Credit Kaggle Competition

 ## By: Akshay Srinivasan and Rashed Rifat